laingsimon/blog/README.md

 # Simon Laing

-I don't have the time to maintain a blog, perse.
+I don't have the time to maintain a blog, per se.
 At the same time I have lots of experience and experiences that I can share for the benefit of others.

 I'm a developer at heart, that's what I'm good at and what I enjoy.
 Here you'll find the musings of a developer as they encounter challenges, discover opportunities and other general chatter.